OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 OneProvision Equinix Provider
 ================================================================================

-Due to changes in the facilities names in Equinix, this provider is currently not working.
+Due to changes in the facilities names in Equinix, you need to manually update the provider files ``share/oneprovision/edge-clusters/metal/providers/equinix``.
+As a reference, you can use the `following change <https://github.com/OpenNebula/one/commit/e6077ff4a4e97bb7a30df1feb4d83de34ea7de6d>`__ to update your files.